What is Jaundice?

 ~ Usually happens during the second week of a baby’s life

-- Jaundice caused through not enough breast milk.
+- Jaundice is caused by not enough breast milk.

-~ A lactation aid can be used if milk supply is deficient.
+~ A lactation aid can be used if the milk supply is deficient.

 ~ Learn more about breast milk jaundice here.

 - Blood group incompatibility (Rh or ABO problems)